Updated January, 2021.

 Taylor Shold (Associate Producer for the NHL on Sportsnet and Hockey Night in Canada) says landing a broadcasting internship was the key to his success.

 “Internships are a must.
 I would not have a job in this industry without mine.
 The foundation for my entire career began during my internship at Hockey Night in Canada.
 Those first connections led me to other work down the line throughout my career.”

-8. Customize your resume, cover letter, reel & portfolio for each job application
+8. Customize your resume, cover letter, reel & portfolio

 This is a golden rule in broadcasting.
 Never send out the same generic application package for every position you apply to.
 If you want to stand out as a candidate, you must customize your application to fit the position and company.

 Take the skills and qualities listed in the job posting, and weave those into your resume and cover letter.
 Does the posting mention Final Cut/Adobe Premiere?
 Social media promotion?
 Experience hosting podcasts?
 Stellar writing skills?

 Take note of the exact skillset they’re looking for, and tailor your application to fit those attributes.
 And don’t forget to customize your portfolio and/or reel for each job, too.

 For example, are you applying for a news job?
 Be sure to put examples of journalism pieces up front, so the hiring manager sees those first.

 Every single application you send out should be tailored to the job you want.
 It takes extra time, but it's a key strategy for making it through to the interview round.

 Before you show up for any interview, make sure you do some research on the station or media company.